 In this course we will examine mental health as a social mirror.
 The course is organized around general and specific special topic stages.
 In the early stages, we examine the state of the canon in the sociology of mental health pertaining to its role as a reflection of social inequalities.
 We begin by considering the difficult and sometimes controversial issue of designating mental health differences in categories (disorder) vs a continuum (distress), and the role sociology has played in this debate.
-We continue by considering a range of inequalities and the nexus of those inequalities, starting with the foundational role of social class, and mobbing on to gender, race, immigration, marital status, work, and age and the life course.
+We continue by considering a range of inequalities and the nexus of those inequalities, starting with the foundational role of social class, and moving on to gender, race, immigration, marital status, work, and age and the life course.
 Putting together those inequalities is a major issue.
 We will then consider the most general framework for understanding these inequalities - the stress process.
 I will present ongoing research testing a generalized stress process model using longitudinal data in Canada.

-The specific stages involve three special topics: :1) the internationalization of mental research, beyond North America, including an assessment of the generality vs specificity of "Western" explanations of mental health differences, and comparative research looking at the effects of social and public policy on mental health differences across nations; 2) The effects of social contexts on mental health, starting with neighbourhoods and ending with macro historical events - this year: 9/11, natural disasters, and COVID; and 3) Current debates and discourses about race, gender, and mental health.
-This last section will focus on debates in recent research about categories, and how to address those debates.
+The specific stages involve three special topics: : 1) the internationalization of mental research, beyond North America, including an assessment of the generality vs specificity of "Western" explanations of mental health differences, 2) The effects of social contexts on mental health, starting with neighbourhoods and ending with macro historical events - this year: 9/11, natural disasters, and COVID; and 3) A discussion of whether and how specific forms of social change affect the mental health of populations.